StartSteps-Digital-Education-GmbH/Module-3/Week-13/4-styling-with-nextjs/afternoon/exercise.md

 Before continuing, please head over to the Tailwind website to see all the UI elements and components that you can use:
 [https://tailwindui.com/components#product-application-ui](https://tailwindui.com/components#product-application-ui)

-#### **Important Note:** If you didn't finish the WeatherComponent exercise from yesterday, you can access the solution directly from our GitHub repository.
-Follow the instructions at the end of this file to get the solution in your own VSCode and bootcamp repo.

 ---

 ## Task 1: Set Up Tailwind CSS